vulpineblaze/irc_bot_test001/README.md

       * cost = lvl*END + health

-  * admin command only does reload right now
+  * admin command only does reload right now   *Version 1.0.1*
     * should be able to manipulate any part of any Players anything
     * maybe even change say_hi and good_bye messages?
     * die command?